Share this post

 Some leases come with mileage caps

-Numerous payments will accompany the beginning of the lease
+Numerous payments will accompany the beginning of leasing a car

 There’s a number of payments due at the beginning of any car lease, so make sure you have your wallet with you when you visit the dealership.
 At the very least, you’ll need to pay your first and likely your last month’s payment, license and registration fees, freight charges, taxes, processing fees, and other costs.